roots/docs/trellis/remote-server-setup.md

 1. You need a server running a bare/stock version of Ubuntu 18.04 LTS (Bionic Beaver).
 If you're using a host such as DigitalOcean, then just select their Ubuntu 18.04 option.

+Note: Ubuntu 16.04 (Xenial) is still supported as well so you don't need to migrate yet.
+See [#992](https://github.com/roots/trellis/pull/992) for details on the minor changes needed to run it.

 **You can't run Trellis on a shared host**.

 2. You need to be able to connect to your server from your local computer via SSH.
 We *highly* suggest doing this via SSH keys so you don't have to specify a password every time.
 Many hosts like DigitalOcean offer to automatically add your SSH key when creating a server so take advantage of that.
 Or follow a guide such as [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).